azurecitadel/azurecitadel.github.io/labs/bot/development.md

 If you run the bot it will give the welcome message, which is nice, and also prompts a user action.

-Use the Azure Storage Explorer if you want to see how the data is stored – instructions **here**.
+Use the Azure Storage Explorer if you want to see how the data is stored – instructions **[here](./storageexplorer.md)** if you have need them.
 Delete your user data to be forgotten and begin again.
 You will be listed as &#39;Default User&#39;, from the emulator, if you were using a client such as Skype or Facebook Messenger, with a fixed address, this will have a unique id.

 Let&#39;s now have the bot collect some data from the user using a slightly more advanced waterfall.
 Where the initial waterfall collected information about the user and stored that individually, we will create a Profile object to handle the user&#39;s details, and use next() to skip ahead if the data has already been collected.